FreakyPenguin/static-distro/README.md

 # static-distro

+This is an experiment: building a linux distribution of statically linked packages.
+The main focus is building lightweight containers.

+Packages are installed under `/packages/$NAME/$VERSION`.
+The core utility at this point is `withpkgs` which runs a command in an isolated chroot containing a subset of packages.
+For example:

+    $ withpkgs -d bootstrap/stage2_packages -p mksh sbase -p musl -p gcc \
+        -w my_working_directory /bin/sh

+This runs a container with a shell, basic utilities and gcc, mounts the directory `my_working_directory` under `/work` in the container and then runs `/bin/sh` in the container. `withpkgs` does dependency resolution, so the container will also include binutils for instance.

 ## Bootstrap
 static-distro can be bootstrapped from any Linux distribution.
 For Ubuntu/Debian the following packages need to be installed: